bcambel/pythonarticles/articles/itertools.md

 IFilter
 -----------

 As you might already know, Python has a builtin function called **filter**.
-Filter function excepts a sequence of elements, elements from iterable returning only those for which the predicate is True.
+Filter function accepts a sequence of elements, elements from iterable returning only those for which the predicate is True.

 ```python